Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 ![](./media/image15.png)

 ### Step 4.
-Choose the ODBC connection we made earlier and name it...
+Choose the ODBC connection we made earlier and name it

 ![](./media/image16.png)